How Jose Iglesias’ ‘OMG’ became the perfect anthem for the underdog Mets - NewsBreak

 How Jose Iglesias became Candelita

-Iglesias broke into the big leagues with the Boston Red Sox as a 21-year-old in May 2011, finished second in AL Rookie of the Year voting in 2013 and was an All-Star with Detroit in 2015.
-The Mets are his seventh team in 12 major league seasons, and he's earned nearly $40 million in salary.
+Iglesias broke into the big leagues with the Boston Red Sox as a 21-year-old in May 2011, won AL Rookie of the Year in 2013 and was an All-Star with Detroit in 2015.
+The Mets are his seventh team in 12 major league seasons, and he’s earned nearly $40 million in salary.

-But by 2023, his future in MLB was cloudy at best.
-He was released by Miami and San Diego — twice by the Padres — and only played briefly in the minor leagues.
-That's when he started to release Latin pop songs under the moniker Candelita (a Spanish term in the Caribbean for someone who is energetic or passionate), starting with “Tambor” and “Cantinero.”
+But by 2023, his future in MLB was cloudy at best, and he spent the entire season in the minor leagues.
+That’s when he started to release Latin pop songs under the moniker Candelita (a Spanish term in the Caribbean for someone who is energetic or passionate), starting with “Tambor” and “Cantinero.”
 Earlier this year, he released a collaboration with Cuban singer Lenier, “No Voy a Volver,” as well as a few other solo tracks: “Te Lo Advertí” and “Perdóname Padre.”

 Nothing, though, has hit like “OMG.”
 Iglesias wrote and recorded it last offseason at home on a ranch outside Miami, while also preparing to join the Mets on a minor league contract.

-He began the season in Triple-A, but the team's poor start opened an unexpected opportunity for him in Queens.
+He began the season in Triple-A, but injuries opened a spot for him in Queens.
 When he played his first game with New York on May 31, “OMG” was his walk-up song.
 He quickly emerged as a sparkplug for the Mets, earning more playing time, and his song became a rallying cry for the team.

 Iglesias performed “OMG” live for the first time after the Mets beat the Houston Astros at Citi Field in late June, and it has since become an anthem for not only the team, but Mets fans, too.